jbakse/comp_demos/additive_synthesis/main.md

 - **Zoom** will scale the overall scene.
 - **Material** controls how the material used to draw and combine the patterns.

 The first demos created a set of numbers using a purely mathematical approach.
 This demo constructs an image by drawing circles following a specific procedure.
 The image can be considered as a set of numbers.
 Each pixel in the image is represented by three numbers ranging from 0 to 255.
-These numbers are interpreed as the red level, green level, and blue level when the image is drawn.
-We could intepret these numbers differently though.
+These numbers are interpreted as the red level, green level, and blue level when the image is drawn.
+We could interpret these numbers differently though.
 In the next demo we will do just that.

 ##And The Islands Rise

+The next demo combines the the previous techniques (and some new ones) to create the 3D island.
+This demo is more complex than the previous ones.
+Lets break it down:

+###Generate
+The program begins by drawing three grids of blurry dots.
+The grids are multiplied together like in the Moire demo.

+###Filter
+The program then filters the image by applying a function to the color values of each pixel.
+The function is basically the same as the one used to bend the waves above.

+###Interpret
+The program then interprets the gray scale values of the image.
+Instead of considering the values as the Red, Green, and Blue values to display, the program uses the brightness to look up a color in table.
+This works like a color-by-number.
+The 3D view also uses the brightness of the pixel.
+This time it determines the height of the island at each point.

 <div id="island-demo" class="demo"><img src="images/2x1.png" /></div>
 <div class = "demo-controls">